DarkSnakeGang/GoogleSnakeModLoader/README.md

 # Google Snake Mod Loader

-New way to get snake mods since bookmarks broke.
+A new way to get snake mods since bookmarks broke.

 Featured mods (may change):
 - More Menu Mod